 This finishes the design of the inner loop.

 The goal in designing the outer loop is to minimize the settling time.
 Note that the outer loop can "see" the inner loop, so that the tuning affects the entire system.
 Follow these steps:

 Go to the Analysis Plot tab in the Controls & Estimation Tools Manager.
 Select the Closed-Loop r to y check box.

 Select Step from the Plot 1 pull-down menu.
 This opens the Linear System Analyzer for SISO Design.

 Right-click in the step response plot and select Characteristics>Settling Time.
 Your Linear System Analyzer should look like this.

 Return to the SISO Design Graphical editor and increase the gain of C1 in the root locus plot.
 At a gain of about 90.2, you will see the complex pair of poles move toward a slower time constant as the third pole moves toward a faster one.
 You can view the trade-off in the Linear System Analyzer for SISO Design.
 As the gain is changed, the closed-loop step response changes.

 The 90.2 gain seems to yield a good compromise between rise and settling time.

 Final Gain Choice for C1

-Turning back to the LTI Viewer for SISO Design, it is evident that the settling time is now much lower than the original 78.9 s.
+Turning back to the Linear System Analyzer for SISO Design, it is evident that the settling time is now much lower than the original 78.9 s.